vadimgierko/chat-app-react/README.md

-# Realtime Chat App built with React, TypeScript & Firebase
+# Realtime Chat App built with React, TypeScript, Bootstrap, Firebase Authentication & Firestore deployed on Vercel

 This app is a part of a wider experiment: I'm building same chat app a few times with different technologies: